 The assets to be protected by the TOE are defined in the Security Target [6] and [9], chapter 4.1.2.
-Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
+Based on these assets the TOE Security Problem is defined in terms of

+Assumptions, Threats and Organisational Security Policies.
 This is outlined in the Security Target [6] and [9], chapter 4.
+The Security Features and coverage by the Security Functional Requirements are contented in chapter 8 of [9].

-This certification covers the configurations of the TOE as outlined in chapter 8.
+This certification covers the configurations of the TOE as outlined in chapter 8 below.